MathewsFranco/angular-countdown-app/README.md

 # Countdown App

+NOTES:
+- I noticed that on first load the app renders with scroll  and that is related to the way I'm loading the font (installed with npm).
+In a real project I would either have the font locall or imported in a different way to avoid it.
+- The spacing values on Figma were a bit uncertain for me, I would also ask for further informationa about them.

 **Link:** <https://mathewsfranco.github.io/angular-countdown-app/>

 A countdown timer application built with **Angular**, **TypeScript**, and **SCSS**.
 This app allows users to define an event title and an end date, and it displays a dynamic countdown (Days, Hours, Minutes, Seconds) until the event.